 Soon.
 Very soon…

-The old woman had a keen hearing, a compensation for her blindness.
+The old woman had a keen hearing which developed as compensation for her blindness.
 Thousands of subtle sounds filled the dark world she lived in.
-Right now, where a normal person wouldn’t hear a thing through the noise of the waves she heard little hands сlapping on the icy walls of a cliff she lived on, and a sound of light steps on the stony path.
-These were the sounds of familiar hands and feet, her beloved granddaughter’s.
+Right now, where a normal person wouldn’t hear a thing through the noise of the waves, she heard little hands сlapping on the icy walls of a cliff she lived on, and a sound of light steps on the stony path.
+Those were the sounds of familiar hands and feet, her beloved granddaughter’s.
 Elie was coming to visit her.

 Kalare held out her marble white, wiry hand, slightly shaking, and accepted her granddaughter’s gift: a handful of tiny red spheres.
 They smelled good but tasted sour.
-Kalare ate them all.
+Kalare ate them all savouring each one.

 “But it’s beautiful, this dead language, when Aimek speaks it,” Elie blushed.
 “And he told me so much!
-I’ve translated his tales to you, remember?
-About blue sea, hot summers, and people of old.
+I translated his tales to you, remember?
+About the blue sea, the hot summers, and the people of old.
 And the ship!
-I wish you could see “Swift Seagull” sailing, catching wind, carrying people from island to island.
+I wish you could see “Swift Seagull” sail, catch the wind, carry people from island to island.
 It feels like you can fly!”

 The old woman held out her hand and touched Elie’s face gently.

 “My dear,” she said.
-“I see a threat, as dark as a storm cloud, hanging over the iceman.
+“I see a threat, as dark as a storm cloud, hanging over your man.
 A hateful evil spirit is prowling about seeking his death…”